-GOAL-SETTING AND PLANNING: Timeframe: Target is October 15,

-must be completed by November 15
+Timeframe: Target is October 1; must be completed by October 15

-- 1. Orientation on Process To begin the evaluation process, evaluators meet with teachers, in a group or individually, to discuss the evaluation process and their roles and responsibilities within it.
-In this meeting, they will discuss any school or district priorities that should be reflected in teacher practice focus areas and Student Learning Objectives (SLOs), and they will commit to set time aside for the types of collaboration required by the evaluation and support process. - 2.
-Teacher Reflection and Goal-Setting The teacher examines student data, prior year evaluation and survey results, and the CCT Rubric for Effective Teaching 2014 to draft a proposed performance and practice focus area, a parent feedback goal, two SLOs and a student feedback goal (if required) for the school year.
-The teacher may collaborate in grade-level or subject-matter teams to support the goal-setting process. - 3.
-Goal-Setting Conference The evaluator and teacher meet to discuss the teacher's proposed focus area, goals and objectives in order to arrive at mutual agreement about them.
+1. Orientation on Process - To begin the evaluation process, evaluators meet with teachers, in a group or individually, to discuss the evaluation process and their roles and responsibilities within it.
+In this meeting, they will discuss any school or district priorities that should be reflected in the teacher's Performance and Practice goal and student learning objective (SLO), and they will commit to set time aside for the types of collaboration required by the evaluation process.
+All teachers will be provided with adequate and appropriate materials on the evaluation process.

+2. Teacher Reflection and Goal-Setting - The teacher examines student data, prior year evaluation and survey results, and the (CCT) Rubric for Effective Teaching 2014 to draft a proposed performance and practice focus area, a parent feedback goal, and a student learning objective (SLO) for the school year.
+The teacher may collaborate in grade-level or subject-matter teams to support the goal-setting process.

+3. Goal-Setting Conference - The evaluator and teacher meet to discuss the teacher's proposed goals and objectives in order to arrive at mutual agreement about them.
 The teacher collects evidence about his/her practice and the evaluator collects evidence about the teacher's practice to support the review.
-The evaluator may request revisions to the proposed focus area(s), goals and objectives if they do not meet approval criteria.
+The evaluator may request revisions to the proposed goals and objectives if they do not meet approval criteria.

-MID-YEAR CHECK-IN:

-Timeframe: January and February
+Mid-Year Check-in: Timeframe: January and February

-- 1. Reflection and Preparation The teacher and evaluator collect and reflect on evidence to date about the teacher's practice and student learning in preparation for the check-in. - 2.
-Mid-Year Conference The evaluator and teacher complete at least one mid-year check-in conference during which they review evidence related to the teacher practice focus area and progress towards SLOs and other goals.
+1. Reflection and Preparation - The teacher and evaluator collect and reflect on evidence to date about the teacher's practice and student learning in preparation for the check-in.

+2. Mid-Year Conference - The evaluator and teacher complete at least one mid-year check-in conference during which they review evidence related to the teacher's goals.
 The mid-year conference is an important point in the year for addressing concerns and reviewing results for the first half of the year.
-Evaluators may deliver mid-year formative information on indicators of the evaluation framework for which evidence has been gathered and analyzed.
-If needed, teachers and evaluators can mutually agree to revisions on the strategies or approaches used and/or mid-year adjustment of SLOs to accommodate changes (e.g., student populations, assignment).
-They also discuss actions that the teacher can take and supports the evaluator can provide to promote teacher growth in his/her focus area.
-A Mid-Year Conference Discussion Guide is available to assist evaluators in conducting the conference.
+If needed, teachers and evaluators can mutually agree to revisions on the strategies or approaches used and/or mid-year adjustment of the SLO to accommodate changes (e.g., student populations, assignment).
+They also discuss actions that the teacher can take and supports the evaluator can provide to promote teacher growth.